mariodavid/cuba-component-attachable/README.md

 ![1-browse-with-attachments](https://github.com/mariodavid/cuba-component-attachable/blob/master/img/1-browse-with-attachments.png)

-## Attachments
+## Usage

-To add attachments to your entity, you have to add the following annotation to your Browse / Edit screen controller:
+To add attachments to your entity, you have to add the following annotation to your browse / edit screen controller:

 ```
 @WithAttachments(listComponent = "customersTable")